Our Talented Team Members

 Director of Operations

-Rene Marrero graduated from The College of New Jersey with a bachelor’s in psychology.
+Rene graduated from The College of New Jersey with a bachelor’s in psychology.
 He has worked with children and families in the non-profit social service setting for 20 years with experience in case management, community outreach, information technology, and management.
 He has made it his goal to keep families and communities healthy.
 He is also Co-Chair of the Community Network Association (CNA) of Camden County.

 Ricci Sheridan